 The price of laser skin resurfacing is based on the number of treatment areas and the size of the treatment area(s).
 Your cosmetic concerns will be assessed in your initial consultation, so our skin rejuvenation specialists can determine the best approach to achieving your most beautiful skin.
 Once your treatment plan has been created, the details of your procedure, including the cost, will be reviewed with you.

 Contact Our Office

-The Michigan Oculofacial Specialists are dedicated to helping men and women in the Michigan area rejuvenate the look and feel of their skin with innovative cosmetic procedures.
-Schedule your consultation to learn more about laser skin resurfacing in Detroit.
+The Michigan Oculofacial Specialists are dedicated to helping men and women in the Michigan area rejuvenate the look and feel of their skin with innovative cosmetic procedures, and our experts are considered top providers of laser skin resurfacing in Detroit.
 To get the youthful and beautiful skin you’ve been searching for, schedule a consultation by contacting Michigan Oculofacial Specialists today.